 How does Security and verification works?

 Security is the foundation of any blockchain system.
-Security of Zentra consist with many aspects, including:
+In Zentra, it spans several dimensions, including:

 Zentra system security